yoreai/aresa/README.md

 ## 🎯 The 10-Year Vision

-TESSERA is architected to become a **self-improving, autonomous research engine**.
+ARESA is architected to become a **self-improving, autonomous research engine**.
 It is not merely a repository of past work, but a "Thinking Machine" designed to bridge the gap between raw experimentation and finalized knowledge.

 **The Goal:** A fully agentic system that ingests raw ideas, data, and initial experiments, and autonomously:
 1.  **Synthesizes Research:** Drafting professional, publication-ready papers.